-Information about upcoming and past events
+Information about our past public engagement events

 20 Years of the Research Institute of Sport and Exercise Sciences

 RISES was host to several public events including some on behalf of our partners and collaborators to celebrate 20 years since its beginnings in 1997.
 Take a look at the events and projects spanning 2017-2018.